White River water at St. Charles Arkansas

 Local plan

-Pick the corridor first: Bull Shoals for release source context, Cotter and public ramps for drift planning, and the Norfork confluence for linking White River and Norfork options.
-Match that corridor to wading, boat, or bank plans.
+Pick the area first: Bull Shoals for release source context, Cotter and public ramps for drift planning, and the Norfork confluence for linking White River and Norfork options.
+Match that area to wading, boat, or bank plans.

 Backup water